What is Door to Door Fundraising?

-If you’ve chosen to support us by playing our Weekly Lottery by Direct Debit you will receive a letter from us confirming your details and notifying you of the amount and date your donation will reach us.
+If you’ve chosen to support us with a gift or by playing our Weekly Lottery by Direct Debit, you will receive a letter from us confirming your details and notifying you of the amount and date your donation will reach us.

 If an error is made by the Stroke Association or your bank or building society, you are guaranteed a full and immediate refund from your branch of the amount paid.